TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Due to the corrosive nature of some of the natural ingredients (vinegar and saltwater, for example) used in natural weed killers, the only viable container option is plastic.

-If you buy organic weed killer in plastic bottles, please ensure that you either reuse them or recycle fully.
+If you buy organic weed killer in plastic bottles, please ensure that you either reuse them or recycle them fully.

 It's also high in nitrogen and makes an excellent fertilizer.